bAvenir/vicinity-generic-adapter/README.md

 The adapter supports the integration of MQTT data leveraging the NodeJS MQTT package.
 The connection, disconnection, subscription and unsubscription of channels will be handled by the adapter.

-The developer using the adapter will need to extend the MQTT module (./src/_adapters/_modules/mqtt.js), concretely the function _processIncomingMessage().
+The developer using the adapter will need to extend the MQTT module (./src/_adapters/_modules/mqtt.js), concretely the function _processIncomingMessage(), _findMatching() and _parseMsg().
 The task will be to parse the incoming messages based on their structure and use the prebuilt functions _sendEvent() and _registerItem() to publish the result as a VICINITY event or to register the item generating the messages if it was new.

+#### MQTT mapper file

+Under ./agent/imports a file with a mapping between mqtt topics and VICINITY events should be placed.
+This file will contain an array with the following structure:

+    [{ "event": "vicinity_event_defined_by_user", "topic": "mqtt_topic_with_wildcards_when_necessary"}]

+#### MQTT configuration variables

+* ADAPTER_MQTT_HOST -> Host of the MQTT service
+* ADAPTER_MQTT_USER -> User
+* ADAPTER_MQTT_PASSWORD -> Password
+* ADAPTER_MQTT_INFRASTRUCTURE_NAME -> Prefix to add to all your mqtt items to help identification
+* ADAPTER_MQTT_ITEMS_TYPE -> VICINITY item type of your your infrastructure objects emmiting the messages
+* ADAPTER_MQTT_ITEMS_EVENTS -> VICINITY event name defined by user, accepts many separated by commas, depends on how many topics you need to map

 ## Documentation